 Are there other things you should be across?

-The income thresholds mentioned above are indexed each year in line with increases in average weekly earnings and may change in future financial years.
-If you have claimed a tax deduction on an after-tax super contribution, this contribution will not entitle you to a co-contribution.
+- The income thresholds mentioned above are indexed each year in line with increases in average weekly earnings and may change in future financial years.

 Where to go for further information